Allomyces: Ecology

 Allomyces species seem to have a global distribution and are readily isolated from soils and waters by baiting with a sterile seed.
 Species of Allomyces can be parasitized by Catenaria allomycis, Rozella allomycis, and Olpidium allomycetos.

 Taxonomy

 The genus was circumscribed in 1911 by Butler and numerous species have been described.
 Based on type of life cycle, Emerson delineated three subgenera: Euallomyces, Cystogenes, and Brachyallomyces.
-Based on a molecular phylogeny using portions of the nuclear ribosome, it appears Euallomyces and Brachyallomyces are polyphyletic but Cystogenes is monophyletic.
-As well, it appears several species in the genus are polyphyletic.
+Based on a molecular phylogeny using portions of the nuclear ribosome, it appears Euallomyces and Brachyallomyces are polyphyletic, but Cystogenes is monophyletic.
+Moreover, it appears several species in the genus are polyphyletic.